JeffMathew/Histology_Cell_Count/README.md

 # Histology_Cell_Count

 This work aims to predict counts of different cell types from images of human body tissues.
-Data used for this project was sourced from the CoNIC: Colon Nuclei Identification and Counting Challenge - please see https://github.com/TissueImageAnalytics/CoNIC and https://arxiv.org/abs/2111.14485
+Data used for this project was sourced from the CoNIC: Colon Nuclei Identification and Counting Challenge.
+Please see https://github.com/TissueImageAnalytics/CoNIC and https://arxiv.org/abs/2111.14485 for more information regarding this challenge.

 The different cell types in focus are listed below: